blackfalcon/articles/presentations/sass_junk_drawer.md

 I started thinking back to my processes pioneered with the CMS.
 Patterns established in the framework dictated we start from the elemental perspective; type, colors, forms, basic UI chrome (borders, shadows, icons, etc) all coded first.
 Once those element styles were completed, it was a matter of applying the *skin* to the CMS modules.
 The modules then in-turn were used to assemble the view.
 It worked quickly and seamlessly.
 Building the UIs from the *inside-out* was clearly the solution.

-##Element, module, view
+##Elements, modules and layouts
 Applying these principals to new projects was the next challenge.
 First we need to be better at decomposing the designs.
 The *inside-out* approach is the key to this process, file structure and scaleable architecture.
-Code the element, create the module and assemble the view.
+Code the element, create the module and assemble the layout.

 Here I propose the following file structure that embodies this point of view.
-In the root there are directories for more complex concepts, then individual Sass partials to address the elemental parts and last is a Sass manifest file to aggregate all the awesome.
+In the root there are directories for more complex concepts, then individual Sass partials to address the elemental parts and last is a manifest file to aggregate all the awesome.

 ```
 sass/